 Unemployment amongst tenants is a spectre that haunts many landlords; especially those landlords with younger tenants.
-Youth unemployment has been rising dramatically as the the impact of Covid-19 has hit companies who have had to lay off staff.
+Unemployment has been rising dramatically as the the impact of Covid-19 has hit companies who have had to lay off staff.
 Without a salary many tenants are struggling to pay their rent.

 How does rent guarantee insurance work?

-The essence of rent guarantee insurance is that it relies on the prospective tenant being thoroughly credit checked first; often by the rental guarantee insurance company.
+The essence of rent guarantee insurance is that it relies on the prospective tenant being properly referenced and credit checked first; often by the rental guarantee insurance company.
 This will ascertain the risk to the insurance company and allow them to evaluate whether they are prepared to take on the risk of insuring the tenant.

 Once the prospective tenant has passed the tenant referencing the insurance company should be able to offer the landlord rent guarantee insurance.